ArthTechnologies/ocelot/README.md

 The main panels currently used for running Minecraft servers are bulky, slow, hard to setup, and hard to understand.
 It could be quite time-consuming to figure out where your servers actually are if you ever choose to ditch a panel like pufferpanel or pterodactyl.
 So Arth Panel was built from the ground up, with simplicity, design, and performance in mind.
 It doesn't use docker to contain your servers, so they're right there in the "servers" folder if you ever have a problem with Arth Panel and need to run them directly.

-## How to run without docker

-1. Grab the source code with `git clone https://codeberg.org/arth/observer`
-2. Inside the quartz folder, Install packages with `npm i`
-3. Build the source code with `CI= npm run build`
-4. Run with `node build`

-You can update observer by running the `git pull` command inside your observer folder.

-## How to configure without docker

-- Go into `src/lib/scripts/req.ts` and change `apiurl` to the url of your quartz instance.
-- Advanced: If you have setup an ocelot master-backend instance, go into `src/lib.scripts/req.ts` and change `useOcelot` to `true` and set `apiurl` to the url of your ocelot instance.
-- WARNING: Whenever you update quartz, you may need to change the values in `req.ts` that you modified back to their original values.
-We apologize for the inconvenience and hope to fix this soon.

-## Other Requirements

-- By default, observer will connect to Arth's quartz backend.
-To create your own functioning service you will need to set up a [quartz](https://github.com/arthmc/quartz) backend and replace the address at the top of src/lib/scripts/req.ts.

 ## How to Run with Docker

 1. Download the image from docker hub with the command `sudo docker pull arthmc/observer:latest`